azat-co/practicalnode/chapter4/chapter4.md

 {{/unless}}
 ```

-We supply our template with this data that means that the user is the administrator:
+We supply our template with this data that means that the user is an administrator:

 ```js
 {